New Mom, you need to TREAT YOSELF. Yep I said it.

-On the same note as Qeepsake, we heard about this idea & loved it & are doing it.
+On the same note as Qeepsake, we heard about this idea & loved it & are doing it-ish.
 Get an email address for your child & end emails occasionally.
 Imagine what a sweet & cool thing that will be for them to have one day.
 That being said, this still doesn’t take the place of something like Qeepsake.
 We rarely remember to email our children something.
 In fact just writing this post made me realize we haven’t even done this for our daughter who is 2 years old.
 Parent Fail (poor second child).
 But, we do Qeepsake for both.
 No, I don’t work for Qeepsake.
 I just really love and appreciate it.
 It was created by parents, and you can tell.)

 13. Mom Friends